lostcxuse/lostcxuse/README.md

 STOP USING RENTRY!!
 STOP USING THEM!!
 DON’T SUPPORT THE OWNER OF RENTRY! to all who uses rentry, PLEASE read.
-SPREAD this around please! https://www.tumblr.com/vocaloidtransparents/824069364392329216?source=share
+SPREAD this around please! https://www.tumblr.com/vocaloidtransparents/824069364392329216?source=share - fluffle is also included of being one.

 <div align="center">